Install Cypht v1.4.x

 Having problems?

-I'm happy to help trouble-shoot any installation issues you run into.
-Send a message to jason@cypht.org and I will get back to you as soon as I can.
+We are happy to help trouble-shoot any installation issues you run into.
+Chat with us at Gitter Cypht at Gitter and We'll get back to you as soon as we can.